agaase/flipview/README.md

 });
 ```

 1. speed - pass "fast"/"slow" or the actual time in milliseconds which is the time it takes to complete one flip.
+Default value is 1300ms.

-2. maxScale - floating point number which decides the size slide will be reduced while rotating. for e.g passing 0.5 will reduce it to maximum half size at the middle point of rotation.
+2. maxScale - floating point number (<=1) which decides the size slide will be reduced to while rotating. for e.g passing 0.5 will reduce it to maximum half size at the middle point of rotation.
+Default value is 0.3

 ****More options coming soon